Cooking scallops takes literally minutes, and that’s why it makes a perfect weeknight meal.

 - 8 oz angel hair pasta cooked according to box directions

 - To prepare scallops, wash the scallops under cold water.
 Thoroughly dry the scallops with paper towel and season with salt and pepper on both sides.

-- To cook scallops, in a large cast iron, or stainless steel skillet, melt 2 tablespoons of butter and olive oil over medium high heat.
-(I suggest using large 12-inch skillet to give plenty of room for scallops.)
+- To cook scallops, in a large cast iron, or stainless steel skillet, heat olive oil over medium high heat.
+(I suggest using large 12-inch skillet to give plenty of room for scallops.

 - Sear the scallops for about 2 minutes without disruption until golden crust forms.
 If the scallops are stuck to the pan, that means they are not ready.
 Don’t force it.